connorp/streetscape/README.md

 ## To-Dos

-### Conceptual Questions to Answer
+### Sharpen the Research Question

+- [ ] Define the treatment
+- [ ] Define the outcome variables to use
+- [ ] Characterize its economic significance.
+Why is this more than just a policy evaluation?
+	- Amenity valuation/capitalization into housing prices
+	- Distributional analysis: who benefits and who loses
+	- Welfare analysis?
+Do I have enough data for that?

+### Develop the Analytic Strategy

 - [ ] Define the unit of analysis
-- [ ] Define the treatment
 - [ ] Understand the available power
 	- Is there enough useable projects in the ATP program?
-	- Are there other programs that can be used or combined for the same set of projects?
+	- Are there [other programs](https://docs.google.com/spreadsheets/d/1TxLO-5f8JYMfYBA36-aJs-UnfBgDcFMiNtmClkDimLU/edit#gid=0) that can be used or combined for the same set of projects?
 - [ ] define the econometric approach

 ### Data Work